-Steady & Transient Heating & Cooling Analysis for High-Temperature Chloride Molten Salt Storage Tanks
+Steady & Transient Circulation Analysis for High-Temperature Chloride Molten Salt Storage Tanks

-Kenneth Armijo1, a), Nicolas Delovato1) and Aaron Overacker1)
+Kenneth Armijo1, a, Nicolas Delovato and Aaron Overacker

 Concentrating Solar Technology, Sandia National Laboratories, P.O.
-Box 5800, MS-1127, Albuquerque, NM 87185, USA a) kmarmij@sandia.gov
+Box 5800, MS-1127, Albuquerque, NM 87185, USA a kmarmij@sandia.gov

 Abstract.
-A Generation 3 Liquid-Pathway project Chloride salt tank system was designed for pilot-scale 1 MWth testing at the National Solar Thermal Test Facility (NSTTF) in Albuquerque, NM, USA.
-This prototype Gen 3, concentrating solar power (CSP) system was designed to facilitate a minimum of 6 hrs. of thermal energy storage (TES) with operational nominal temperatures of 500 °C and 720 °C for a cold and hot tank respectively.
-For this investigation, the researchers developed two steady and transient computational fluid mechanics (CFD) circulation models to assess thermal-fluid behavior within the tanks, and their respective interactions with environmental heat transfer.
-The models developed for this novel CSP system design will include unique chloride molten salt thermodynamic properties and correlations.
+A third-generation chloride salt tank system was designed for a 1 MWth pilot-scale system to be investigated at the National Solar Thermal Test Facility (NSTTF) in Albuquerque, NM, USA.
+This prototype Gen 3, concentrating solar power (CSP) system was designed to facilitate a minimum of 6 hrs. of thermal energy storage (TES) with operational nominal temperatures of 500°C and 720°C for a cold and hot tank respectively.
+For this investigation, the researchers developed steady and transient computational fluid mechanics (CFD) circulation models to assess thermal-fluid behavior within the tanks, and their respective interactions with environmental heat transfer.
+The models developed for this novel CSP system design included unique chloride molten salt thermodynamic properties and correlations.
 The results of this investigation suggest thermal gradients for the steady flow model less 1°C with overall circulation velocities as high as approximately 2.1 m/s.
 Higher steady flow rates of salt passing into and out of the tanks resulted in smaller thermal gradients than the slower flow rates as the molten salt mixes better (an increase of around 120% in the heat transfer coefficient) at the higher velocities associated with the higher flow rate.
 The port spacing of 3.85 m was found to have a highly uniform temperature distribution.
-For the unsteady model, nitrogen flow was found to become steady after approximately 10 minutes and the molten salt flow was found to increase slowly as the overall molten salt level rose.
+For the unsteady model, nitrogen flow was found to become appreciably steady after approximately 10 minutes, and resultant molten salt flow was found to increase slowly as the overall salt level rose.